 Supreme is perhaps the king of this retail strategy.
-Founded as a small skate shop in New York in the 1990s, the company is currently estimated to be worth a billion US dollars.
-As a result, other players in the fashion industry are dipping their toes into the “drop” model as well: Gucci, Adidas, Nike, Louis Vuitton, Alexander Wang and Opening Ceremony are just a few examples.
+Founded as a small skate shop in New York in the 1990s, the company is currently estimated to be worth one billion US dollars.
+As a result, other players in the fashion industry are dipping their toes into the drop model as well: Gucci, Adidas, Nike, Louis Vuitton, Alexander Wang and Opening Ceremony are just a few examples of brands experimenting with this tactic.
 2017 was named by The New York Times as “the year of the drop”, and the trend is showing no signs of slowing down in 2018.

 Burberry is the latest brand to jump on the bandwagon.
 The British label famous for its signature tartan print announced a series of monthly drops this week: on the 17th of each month, starting today, new products will be unveiled on the company’s Instagram and WeChat profiles.
-Customers will only have 24 hours to buy those items and each release will vary in scale and availability.
+Each release will vary in scale and availability, and customers will only have 24 hours to buy the items.
 According to a company statement, Burberry’s goal is to “excite customers with new deliveries and frequent communication”.
-Perhaps unsurprisingly, the first product to be “dropped” is a sweatshirt.
+Unsurprisingly, the first Burberry product to be “dropped” is a sweatshirt.

-When even heritage brands such as Burberry decide to follow a retail strategy made popular by streetwear labels with a young customer base, several questions arise: why have drops become so popular?
+When heritage brands such as Burberry decide to follow a retail strategy made popular by streetwear labels with a young customer base, several questions arise: why have product drops become so popular?
 Is it a sustainable sales tactic in the long run?
 Will it work for the likes of Burberry as much as it does for the likes of Supreme?
-FashionUnited spoke to a group of fashion scholars and experts to understand the phenomenon better.
+FashionUnited spoke with a group of fashion scholars and experts to better understand the phenomenon.

 Fast fashion + social media = drop culture

-But fashion companies are not the only ones benefiting from drop culture.
-In an age when being digital influencer is a profession and many people base their sense of worth on the number of likes they get on social networks, selfies featuring these “rare” fashion items are a status symbol.
+Fashion companies are not the only ones benefiting from drop culture, however.
+In an age when digital influencer is a profession and many people base their sense of worth on the number of likes they get on social media, selfies featuring these “rare” fashion items are the new status symbol.
 “Social media carries an inherent expectation and high stake in terms of posting new and exciting content every day: wear something different, inspire and be inspired”, explains Roncha.
 “Showing how well informed we are about brands and having access to products that only a few have gives one a lot of credibility and status amongst his or her peers”.

-But drop culture is an effective marketing strategy even among those who do not aspire to be the next social media star.
-Consumers tend to trust people they know a lot more than traditional advertising, and even though many social media influencers publish sponsored content, most followers still see it as good old word of mouth.
+It also looks like drop culture is effective even among those who do not aspire to be the next social media star.
+Consumers tend to trust people they know a lot more than traditional advertising, which means influencer content is still perceived by many as good old word of mouth, even though it is well known they earn a living by posting sponsored content.
 “Ads on TV used to be restricted to certain times.
-Now we’re exposed to social media all the time, we get so much more caught up in the trends because we see it in our feeds constantly”, says Bringé.
+Now we’re exposed to social media all the time, we get so much more caught up in the trends because we see it in our feeds constantly,” says Bringé.

 Drops are not for everyone

-However, just because drops have turned some retailers into money making machines, it doesn’t mean the same will happen to everyone who applies a similar strategy.
+Just because drops have turned some retailers into money making machines, it doesn’t mean the same will happen to every brand adopting a similar strategy.
 “Drops only work when consumers feel they are authentic to the brand identity and values.
-If it feels like something imposed and it doesn’t resonate with the customers’ values, it falls flat”, explains Natascha Radclyffe-Thomas, Course Leader of the bachelor’s in Fashion Marketing at London College of Fashion.
+If it feels like something imposed and it doesn’t resonate with the customers’ values, it falls flat,” explains Natascha Radclyffe-Thomas, Course Leader of the Bachelor’s in Fashion Marketing at the London College of Fashion.
 “Your strategy should be aligned with your target audience”, emphasizes Bringé.
-Nick Paget is on the same page: “what your customer should take from any collab or limited drop is that you understand them even better than they thought you did”.
+Nick Paget is on the same page: “what your customer should take from any collab or limited drop is that you understand them even better than they thought you did.”

-One should also remember that, although drops seem to be all the rage among millennials and generation Z, there is still a considerable number of shoppers who still value convenience over novelty, even among younger generations.
-“Let’s remember that a trend always denotes a counter-trend”, adds Danilo Venturi.
-“We’re also seeing a growing number of retailers who prefer to slow down and offer an experience”.
+One should also remember that, although drops are popular among millennials and generation Z, there is a considerable number of shoppers who still value convenience over novelty, even among younger generations.
+“Let’s remember that a trend always denotes a counter-trend,” adds Danilo Venturi.
+“We’re also seeing a growing number of retailers who prefer to slow down and offer an experience.”

 The future of drop culture

-Roncha, on the other hand, thinks this sales tactic will not go away anytime soon.
+Roncha is not so sure about that.
+She thinks this sales tactic will not go away anytime soon.
 “It will evolve, as everything does”.
-Radclyffe-Thomas, her colleague at London College of Fashion, gives some examples: “one way the drops are changing is how consumers themselves are strategizing to be successful getting hold of the goods, so you see people paying others to line up for them outside stores, or even using bots online to make sure they’re not left empty-handed.
+Radclyffe-Thomas, her colleague at the London College of Fashion, gives some examples of how drop culture will change: “one way the drops are changing is how consumers themselves are strategizing to be successful getting hold of the goods, so you see people paying others to line up for them outside stores, or even using bots online to make sure they’re not left empty-handed.
 Maybe that will become the new status symbol?
 Being 'too cool to queue?'”